About Our Veggies

 Here are some useful basics to keep in mind.

-All of your Fall/Winter veggies want as much sun as possible!
+All of your Spring & Summer veggies want as much sun as possible!

 To start: mix in a quality compost into your existing soil every season.
 Our Paydirt and Bumper Crop are ideal.
 You will also want to use some compost to add a 2 to 4 inch mulch layer on your soil surface once your planting is done to conserve moisture and inhibit weed competition.
 A good starter fertilizer like our EB Stone Organic Sure Start is beneficial for all new plantings as it's high phosphorous content aids in root growth.
 A quality organic vegetable fertilizer should also be used as the season continues for maximum production.